arepo90/ROTAS/README.md

 | `-h` `--height`  | pixels     | Vertical video resolution   | 720                   |
 | `-q` `--quality` | number     | Video image quality (1-100) | 50                    |

+Any changes made to the client will be communicated to the server automatically during the initial handshake, with the notable exception of the port, since communication cannot be established without a common port.

 ## Transmission modes

 Depending on the network infrastructure and available bandwith, you may want to prioritize frame rate, connection stability, image quality, etc. This can be achieved by changing the argument of the `--mode` flag on the client executable, and the server will adapt automatically:

 - `0` __Bundles__: All video source frames are compresed and merged into one packet, which is transmitted in a single transaction.
 Keeps the frame rate relatively unchanged, but packet size increases linearly with the number of sources (if kept at the same quality and resolution).
-- `1` __Swaps__: Video source frames are put into separate packets, which are then sent one after the other in a single transaction.
+- `1` __Swaps__ (WIP): Video source frames are put into separate packets, which are then sent one after the other in a single transaction.
 Keeps the packet size unchanged, but the frame rate is effectively divided by the number of sources.

 > More coming soon